 1. Mix together until you have batter, then cook in a frying pan with some melted butter.
 If its lumpy use a balloon whisk.
-The coconut flour makes it quite thick – cook a few pikelets and if too thick and not cooking through, add some more milk or a bit of water.
+If too thick and not cooking through, add some more milk or a bit of water.

-2. Serve with berries, yoghurt and a drizzle of maple syrup.
+2. Serve with berries, greek yoghurt (or cream) and a drizzle of maple syrup.

-Great for breakfast or afternoon tea – kids love pancakes, and these are high in protein, and much healthier than cereal or biscuits
+Great for post training breakfast or afternoon tea – kids love pancakes, and these are much healthier than cereal or biscuits

 For fluffy pancakes separate your eggs and whisk the egg whites to a soft peak then fold into the batter

 What you need:

 ½ cup Honey

 Flaxseed – ground